 B. Petition for modification of child support

 Upon review of the record and the briefs on appeal, it is apparent that the only change of circumstance upon which the mother relies is the stipulated fact that the child support amount deviated from the current support guidelines by twenty percent or more.
-Because the hearing in this matter was conducted prior to the release of Smith, we remand this case to the district court to provide the mother the opportunity to prove any other material change of circumstances.
+Because the hearing in this matter was conducted prior to the release of Smith, we remand this ease to the district court to provide the mother the opportunity to prove any other material change of circumstances.

-C. Deviation from the child support guidelines
+C. Deviation from, the child support guidelines

 Because the father moved to rebut the presumptive child support amount, we address whether the district court erred in finding that deviation from the presumptive child support amount was warranted.
 The mother alleges that the district court abused its discretion in deviating from the guidelines and in basing the deviation on the negative feelings of the adoptive children and their wish not to have any visitation or contact with the father.